racket/rhombus/text/0001-cexpr.md

 use.
 For example, in Racket brackets are used in S-expressions when no function or macro application is implied (like in the cases of a `cond`); reading Racket programs without this notational affordance is more difficult.
+On the other hand, it is awkward to embed arbitrary fragments of code not in S-expression format, such as when quoting a program in another language.
+The only effective option is to embed a string.
+The Racket @-reader is helpful at this, but it is not uniformly available and the standard structure of Racket's S-expression based languages do not allow macro-specific reading of such syntaxes.

 C-expressions are an alternative semantics-free tree structure with more built-in categories and cases that match the styles found in many other languages, like C. We expect that this notation will enable language builders in Racket, such as the community for Racket2, to create many useful mores for writing and reading Racket2 code.
+C-expressions facilitate the embedding of non-C-expression syntax via an @-reader-like mechanism.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation